nanxili/15418-threadart/index.md

 ### The Challenge
 The first challenge of this project is implementing the algorithm itself in C/C++.
 In addition to the psuedocode presented in the paper, there are [matlab](https://github.com/Exception1984/StringArt) and [Java](https://github.com/jblezoray/stringart) implementations.
 We need to first translate the implementation into C/C++.

 To parallelize finding the minimum of L2-norm for all edges, each thread needs to have access to a minimum.
-For CUDA, there will be a lot of latency to access global minimum, but this is not a limit for OPENMP.
+For CUDA, there will be a lot of latency to access global minimum.
 With the greedy algorithm, a barrier is always needed to find `argmin`. so another challenge would be dividing the work to take advantage of parallelism to reduce these sequential work.

 ### Resources
 We have 2 implementations of the algorithm for reference ([matlab](https://github.com/Exception1984/StringArt), [java](https://github.com/jblezoray/stringart)) and the [paper by Birsak et al](https://www.cg.tuwien.ac.at/research/publications/2018/Birsak2018-SA/Birsak2018-SA-preprint.pdf), but we will be implementing it in C/C++ from scratch.
 We still need to investigate to find the libraries that can be useful.
-We also have access to documentations of CUDA and OPENMP.
-As for machines, we will use the GHC machines for CUDA implementation, and lateday machines for OPENMP implementation.
+We also have access to documentations of CUDA.
+As for machines, we will use the GHC machines for CUDA implementation.

 ### Goals and Deliverable
 PLAN TO ACHIEVE: